linguini1/nuttx/Documentation/platforms/arm64/bcm2711/boards/raspberrypi-4b/index.rst

 - `start4db.elf <https://github.com/raspberrypi/firmware/blob/stable/boot/start4db.elf>`_
 - `start4x.elf <https://github.com/raspberrypi/firmware/blob/stable/boot/start4x.elf>`_

+You can download all of these files with the shell script in `tools/bcm2711/bootfiles.sh`.

 TODO: include an example for formatting SD card.

 Once all the files are copied, you can then eject the SD card and insert it onto your Raspberry Pi.
 The default console